JDuchniewicz/website-hugo/content/about.md

 ### Embedded Open Source Summit
 {{< image src="/EOSS_logo.png" alt="Embedded Open Source Summit 2023" position="center" style="border-radius: 8px;" >}}

-Me and **[Szymon Duchniewicz]** will be speaking at **Embedded Open Source Summit** on the topic of *[Porting an AI Powered Wearable Health Monitor to Zephyr on Open Hardware]*.
-We will go into the first iteration of our project on non-Zephyr OS (Arduino) and the present the challenges and shortcomings of that approach.
-Then we will show how te ported the solution to [QuickLogic EOS 3 platform] and run it on **[Zephyr OS]**.
-We will also comment on how we designed the entire system, including the **Machine Learning** model for Blood Pressure inference (whose breakdown you can see in [this blog post]). \
+Me and **[Szymon Duchniewicz]** spoke at **Embedded Open Source Summit** on the topic of *[Porting an AI Powered Wearable Health Monitor to Zephyr on Open Hardware]*.
+You may refer to [the video] and [the blog post] for more details.
+In short we briefly explained the first iteration of our project on non-Zephyr OS (Arduino) and the presented the challenges and shortcomings of that approach.
+Then showed how we ported the solution to [QuickLogic EOS S3 platform] and ran it on **[Zephyr OS]**.
+We also commented on how we designed the entire system, including the **Machine Learning** model for Blood Pressure inference (whose breakdown you can see in [this blog post]).
+The entire presentation featured a plethora of tips regarding porting Zephyr to a new platform (as it turned out the EOS S3 had *really* basic Zephyr support.\
 **Skills:** `C`, `Zephyr`, `Machine Learning`, `Hardware acceleration`, `3D printing`

 ### State of Open Con